Secure Sparse Matrix Multiplications and their Applications to Privacy-Preserving Machine Learning: Abstract

-Since matrix multiplication is central in ML algorithms, we propose MPC algorithms to multiply secret sparse matrices.
-On the one hand, our algorithms avoid the memory issues of the ``dense'' data representation of classic secure matrix multiplication algorithms.
-On the other hand, our algorithms can significantly reduce communication costs (some experiments show a factor $1000$) for realistic problem sizes.
-We validate our algorithms in two ML applications in which existing protocols are impractical.
+Since matrix multiplication is a central building block of ML algorithms, our work proposes dedicated MPC algorithms to multiply secret-shared sparse matrices.
+Our sparse algorithms have several advantages over secure dense matrix multiplications (i.e., the classic multiplication).
+On the one hand, they avoid the memory issues caused by the ``dense'' data representation of dense multiplications.
+On the other hand, our algorithms can significantly reduce communication costs (up to $\times1000$) for realistic problem sizes.
+We validate our algorithms in two machine learning applications where dense matrix multiplications are impractical.
+Finally, we take inspiration from real-world sparse data properties to build 3 techniques minimizing the public knowledge necessary to secure sparse algorithms.

-An important question when developing MPC algorithms is what assumptions can be made.
-In our case, if the number of non-zeros in a row is a sensitive piece of information then a short runtime may reveal that the number of non-zeros is small.
-Existing approaches make relatively simple assumptions, e.g., that there is a universal upper bound to the number of non-zeros in a row.
-This often doesn't align with statistical reality, in a lot of sparse datasets the amount of data per instance satisfies a power law.
-We propose an approach which allows adopting a safe upper bound on the distribution of non-zeros in rows/columns of sparse matrices.